 Rose Geranium Essential Oil – France aka Geranium Essential Oil, Rose

-Rose Geranium Essential Oil (Pelargonium roseum) from is 100% Pure and Natural Essential Oil steam distilled from the leaves flowers.
+Rose Geranium Essential Oil (Pelargonium roseum) from France is 100% Pure and Natural Essential Oil steam distilled from the leaves and flowers.

 Note: For a less expensive but quite good alternative to our exquisite French Rose Geranium, you might like to try our Rose Geranium Essential Oil – USA – it’s great for making soaps and such.